-Hand Contact with Implicated Food: A food worker who was identified as the source of the agent prepared the vehicle with his/her bare hands.
+Bare Hand Contact with Implicated Food: A food employee who was identified as the source of the agent prepared the vehicle with his/her bare hands.

-• Check if infected workers used their bare hands to handle or to prepare cooked and ready-to-eat foods.

-• Determine if food workers are trained to use physical safety barriers such as disposable gloves, deli papers and utensils in-between handling raw and cooked or ready-to-eat foods.
+- Check if infected employees used their bare hands to handle or to prepare cooked and ready-to-eat foods. - Determine if food employees are trained to use physical safety barriers such as disposable gloves, deli papers and utensils in-between handling raw and cooked or ready-to-eat foods.